ironirc/Spec2-Web-UI/README.md

 An attempt to use PharoJS as backend for Spec.
 Everything is still in a very experimental state with lots of dead code, ...
 More or less working: TextInput, NumericInput, Button, Table, BoxLayout.
-The tiny table at the bottom left is quite powerfull (it works with https://tabulator.info) All info gets transferred via serialized message over websocket, including the icons in the mini table.
+The tiny table at the bottom left is quite powerfull (it works with https://tabulator.info)
+All info gets transferred via serialized messages over websocket, including the icons in the tiny table.
 Take a look at SpPharoJsPresenter1 first to understand the behaviour a littlebit.
 It's really a cascade of random things I've been playing with.
 Let me now what you think and/or feel free to join development.